Depaul-Shanmant/SE452---Meal-and-Workout-Plan/README.md

 | Member | Area |
 | -- | -- |
 | Yash Gangani | Did Front-End design using ReactJS, HTML5 and CSS3, along with some back-end using Spring boot java
-| Shireesha Hanmantharaopet | Will be doing a bit of Front-end and Back-End using ReactJS and Spring Boot java.
+| Shireesha Hanmantharaopet | Mealplan and mealplan test package.
+Will be doing a bit of Front-end and Back-End using ReactJS and Spring Boot java.
 And documentation in Git Repo
 |Saad Mansuri | Will be doing Back-End using Spring Boot and all the documentation related to Project.
 | John Smillie | Person and Meal packages and test packages, diagrams, data.sql |